dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 the corresponding source code repository.

-The :ref:`releaseCycleStages` section describes the various types of software releases (development, official, or bugfix).
+The :ref:`releaseTypes` section describes the various types of software releases (development, official, or bugfix).
 The GitHub support project contains issues and pull requests that apply only to bugfix releases.